nightw/chef-zabbix-custom-checks/README.md

 Monitors the duration of `chef-client` runs and the success status.
 Failed runs and continuously slow execution (>60 seconds) are reported.
 Makes use of [chef_handler] and registers as a [report handler][chef-wiki-handler].

+### <a name="recipes-disk-io"></a> disk-io

+Monitors detailed disk usage data through the `/proc/diskstats` kernel interface.
+Also support discovery of disk with a custom script.
+Based on the [zabbix-disk-performance](https://github.com/grundic/zabbix-disk-performance) project written by [Grigory Chernyshev](https://github.com/grundic) and licensed under The MIT License (MIT).
+So please also consider this license difference when you use this part of the cookbook.
+(The other parts of this cookbook are licensed under the license written at the end of this README).

 ### <a name="recipes-mongodb"></a> MongoDB

 Monitors **MongoDB** through a custom PHP script connectiong to the MongoDB server instance.
 Originally based on the [mikoomi MongoDB plugin](https://code.google.com/p/mikoomi/wiki/03) using an [updated fork](https://github.com/nightw/mikoomi-zabbix-mongodb-monitoring)